spotlesstofu/sandboxed-containers-operator/config/peerpods/podvm/podvm-handling.md

 For Azure, an image gallery is required to host the pod VM image.
 This is not the case for AWS.

-The configuration for the K8s jobs are provided via either `aws-podvm-image-cm` configMap for AWS or `azure-podvm-image-cm` configMap for Azure respectively.
+The configuration for the K8s jobs are provided via one of the config maps:

+ * AWS: `aws-podvm-image-cm`
+ * Azure: `azure-podvm-image-cm`
+ * GCP: `gcp-podvm-image-cm`

 These configMaps can be created before `kataConfig` creation to enable custom pod VM image creation.
 Otherwise the default configuration will be used when generating the image.

-If the `PODVM_AMI_ID` key for AWS provider or the  `AZURE_IMAGE_ID` key for Azure provider is empty in the `peer-pods-cm` configMap then the pod VM image creation process is triggered during `kataConfig` creation.
+If the image key for the enabled cloud provider (`PODVM_AMI_ID` for AWS, `AZURE_IMAGE_ID` for Azure, or `PODVM_IMAGE_NAME` for GCP) is empty in the peer-pods-cm ConfigMap, the pod VM image creation process is triggered during kataConfig creation.
 So if you don't want to trigger the pod VM image creation process, then you can set the respective keys to any dummy value (eg. "****").
 Or you can set it to a pre-created pod VM image.

 The image creation process also embeds the `rootfs` of the `pause` container image into the pod VM image.
 By default OpenShift's `pause` image is embedded.